smithki/browser-env/README.md

 import browserEnv from '@ikscodes/browser-env';
 browserEnv();

-// Now you have access to a browser like environment in Node.js:
+// Now you have access to a browser-like environment in Node.js:

 typeof window;
 // => 'object'